oracle-devrel/devo.tutorials/get-started-with-node-express-on-oracle-cloud.md

         > **Note:** For Free Tier, use **Always Free Eligible** shape options.
         {:.notice}

 5. Review the **Networking** settings.
-Take the default values provided by the wizard.
+Accept the default values provided by the wizard.

     > The following is sample data.
-The actual values change over time or differ in a different data center.
+The actual values change over time or differ based on data center.
     {:.notice}

     * **Virtual cloud network:** vcn-\<date>-\<time>